-“We want to fundamentally change the way care is delivered”, according to Anne Büttner, a User Experience Researcher at the Berlin-based startup Careship.
-They know that research is critical in order to become “the largest and most used platform for care booking in Europe.”
+Careship’s mission is to “fundamentally change the way care is delivered”, according to Anne Büttner, a User Experience Researcher at the Berlin-based startup.
+Anne says Careship know that user research is critical for them to become “the largest and most used platform for care booking in Europe.”

 Getting others in front of research is a key tactic in how researchers share their work, as Anne highlights: “As a researcher I am the user advocate, but never see myself as an expert who educates others on the user’s needs.
 Instead I invite colleagues to frequently participate in user testing sessions.”

 I want everyone at Careship to engage with our users and have their own first-hand learning experiences.

 The company is growing.
 Within the last six months Careship almost doubled in size—going from a small startup to a medium-sized business—and the process of sharing knowledge and insights from user research has to be adapted.

 Researchers are beginning to work more closely with Careship’s two business intelligence engineers which allows them to first identify behaviour patterns in quantitative data early on, and then understand the underlying motivations with in-depth qualitative research later.

 They are starting to enable product managers to conduct their own usability tests.
 This frees up Anne and the research & design team to give them more time to engage in long-term strategic research projects.

 Dovetail enables us to make use of research data even while the study is still running.
 This allows us to turn insights into actionable advice without a time lag.
 As a startup in a quickly changing market this is a strong competitive advantage.

 Instead of creating long reports at the end of a study, Dovetail enables Careship’s product team to store, share, and collaborate on research findings while they’re still in the middle of the study.
 This means they can operate a faster research process, avoid lengthy reports that almost nobody reads, and get more research done in the same amount of time.